BobXWu/TopMost/README.rst

 |
-| If you want to use our toolkit, please cite as
+| If you want to use TopMost, please cite as

 ::